 What if My Dialysis Doesn’t Meet the Medical Criteria?

-Even if your dialysis doesn’t meet the medical criteria outlined by the SSA to qualify for disability with kidney dialysis, you should still apply anyways.
+Even if your dialysis doesn’t meet the medical criteria outlined by the SSA to qualify for disability with kidney dialysis, you should still apply anyway.

 If you aren’t currently undergoing dialysis or your dialysis won’t go on long enough to qualify and you don’t meet any of the other listings, you may still be able to get disability benefits with a medical-vocational allowance.
-Instead of looking at specific disease symptoms, the SSA will look at your limitations as a whole to determine whether or not they keep you from performing the SSA’s 2023 substantial gainful activity (SGA) minimum of $1,470 per month.
+Instead of looking at specific disease symptoms, the SSA will look at your limitations as a whole to determine whether or not they keep you from performing the SSA’s 2024 substantial gainful activity (SGA) minimum of $1,550 per month for non-blind individuals and $2,590 per month for blind individuals.

 The SSA uses your symptoms and limitations and puts you in a work intensity level (sedentary, light, medium, heavy, or very heavy).